Almarch/tamaR/README.md

 TamaLIB has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
 The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.
 TamaLIB was converted from C to C++ in order to ensure consistency with R object-orientation.
 However, because Rcpp dependencies management was not trivial, I gathered all TamaLIB code into a monolithic tamalib.cpp program.

 TamaLIB was adapted with attention to its platform agnosticity, so tamaR should run on any OS/architecture that supports R. So far, the package tamaR has been succesfully built, installed and locally tested on linux/amd64 and windows/amd64.

-## To do

-The sound has not been implemented in the R shiny app yet.
-However, it is properly fetched with the GetFreq method.
-Implementation through a Websocket should be explored further.

 ## Disclaimer